The Bakery & Pastry school: a professional training dedicated to women

 A school created for and by women.
 The beginning of this human adventure with a social vocation begins in 2014 with the arrival of Sokhoeurn, Khmer pastry chef, founder and today director of the Bayon Bakery and Pastry School.

 Sokhoeurn was trained by the famous Paul Dubrule School in Siem Reap.
-At only 32 years old, she has already managed bakery and pastry teams in some of the most prestigious restaurants and hotels in Southeast Asia: the Bangkok Sofitel, Le Méridien Angkor in Siem Reap or the Sokha Beach Resort in Sihanoukville.
+She has managed bakery and pastry teams in some of the most prestigious restaurants and hotels in Southeast Asia: the Bangkok Sofitel, Le Méridien Angkor in Siem Reap or the Sokha Beach Resort in Sihanoukville.

 With the support of Alain Cojean (founder of the Cojean restaurants), I started the Bayon Pastry School in 2014, which welcomes and trains around twenty young underprivileged women every year.
 I recently went to Sirha in Lyon (the world meeting place for gastronomy professionals).
 I decided to surround myself with other women to lead the training.
 Sokly supervises and gives the technical training courses in bakery and pastry.
 Chhein takes care of the recruitment as well as the social and medical follow-up of the students.

-Every year, more than twenty young women from disadvantaged backgrounds are trained free of charge in our bakery and pastry vocational training school.
+Every year, twenty young women from disadvantaged backgrounds are trained free of charge in our bakery and pastry vocational training school.

 Since its creation, more than a hundred women have found a job at the end of their training.